What to See in Porto in 2 Days

 Leave Rúa 31 de Janeiro on your left and head to Rúa Santa Catarina, one of Porto’s main shopping streets.
 Stroll down the street while you enjoy the colourful window displays and stop at the Majestic Café, an elegant “Belle époque” coffee house.
 Step inside this unique café for something to eat if you’re feeling a little hungry.

-Next, stroll a little further along Rúa Santa Catarina and you’ll see a remarkable shrine called Chapel of Souls, completely decorated with blue and white hand painted tiles.
+Next, stroll a little further along Rúa Santa Catarina and you’ll see a remarkable shrine called Chapel of Souls, completely decorated with blue and white hand-painted tiles.

 Take the street Rúa de Fernándes Tomás that houses the Bolhão Market, a nostalgic building were locals come to sell fresh produce including fruit, meat and vegetables.